 The ONE WORD journey is about understanding the impact words have on our lives, physically and emotionally.

-With this foundation, students eventually choose their own ONE WORD that uniquely motivates, inspires and drives them.
+With this foundation, students choose their own ONE WORD that uniquely motivates, inspires and drives them.
 This word serves as a focal point for students to use to navigate themselves and guide them in achieving their goals.
+The ONE WORD concept is reinforced through a series of physical workouts that focus on the mind-body connection.

 Emotional fitness is taught by learning about the weight of the words we use every day.